42 Inventions From Apollo Program

 Picture showing Apollo 11 astronaut Buzz Aldrin with the seismic experiment.
 Solar panels have deployed on the left and right and the antenna is pointed at Earth.
 The laser reflector is beyond the antenna and, in the distance, the TV camera is silhouetted against the black sky.
 The stereo close-up camera is near the righthand edge of this detail.
 Credit: NASA.

-Picture showing Apollo 11 astronaut Buzz Aldrin with the seismic experiment.
+This is a picture of Apollo 11 astronaut Buzz Aldrin with the seismic experiment.
 Solar panels have deployed on the left and right, and the antenna is pointed at Earth.
 The laser reflector is beyond the antenna, and, in the distance, the TV camera is silhouetted against the black sky.
 The stereo close-up camera is near the righthand edge of this detail.
 Credit: NASA.

 14. Solar Cells